 If the dishwasher still isn’t draining, then there might be a blockage somewhere else in your home – probably in the kitchen sink.
 We’ve written about unblocking sinks before – you’ll probably need drain unblocker and may also need a plunger.

 Still no luck?

 If you’ve not been able to get your dishwasher draining again, you’ll need to call in the experts.

-If you’re unsure or not competent at examining your dishwasher, leave it well alone and call us straight away.
-Appliances can be very dangerous with static electricity and fires known to have injured people.
-We’ve got highly skilled engineers up and down the country – so you’re never far from help when you need it most.
+If you’re unsure or not competent at examining your dishwasher, leave it well alone and call us right away.
+Appliances can be very dangerous with static electricity, and fires are known to have injured people.
+We’ve got highly skilled engineers up and down the country, so you’re never far from help when you need it most.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.